Britain’s Got Talent reject Melanie Raccoon on mission to prove Simon Cowell wrong!

 “Raccoons do not make good pets for most people, especially because they can be mischievous.”

-But Kimberly, who arrived in England five years ago in order to study animal behaviour and has since obtained an MSc Equine Science degree, has been pushing the boundaries of what experts believed was possible since adopting Melanie at eight weeks old.
+Kimberly, who arrived in England five years earlier to study animal behaviour and obtained an MSc Equine Science degree, pushed the boundaries of what experts believed was possible after adopting Melanie at eight weeks old.

 “My aim was to spend as much time as possible to socialise and train her so that I could gain a better understanding of raccoon intelligence.
 Raccoons are exceptionally intelligent animals and have not been studied in depth since the early 1900s.
 She has the intelligence of a toddler.